thewca/wca-documents/edudoc/competition-templates/competition-templates.md

 ![](images/paper_clock_covers.jpg){.centered width=450px}

-3. If you are making **custom Clock covers**, you will need to copy your finished design to a new A4-sized document (210\*297mm / 8.27\*11.69in), rotate the whole design 12 degrees counterclockwise and save the file as PDF.
+3. If you are making **custom Clock covers**, you will need to copy your finished design to a new A4-sized document (210\*297mm / 8.27\*11.69in), rotate the whole design 12 degrees counterclockwise and save the file as `.pdf`.
 If you are printing them on a regular office printer that can’t print all the way to the edges, try selecting the setting “fit to printable area”.

 ![](images/clock_in_3d_cover.jpg){.centered width=450px}